Stendarpaval/mob-attack-tool/EXAMPLES.md

 # Examples
 Here follow some examples of how to use Mob Attack Tool, along with screenshots.

+<strong>Note: The screenshots in this article are rather outdated, since they were made using Mob Attack Tool v0.1.18.</strong>

 ##### Table of Contents
 * [Basic use case](#basic-use-case)